Sustainable Development Goal 13: Target 13.b: Promote mechanisms to raise capacity for planning and management

 The full text of Target 13.b is: "Promote mechanisms for raising capacity for effective climate change-related planning and management in least developed countries and small island developing States, including focusing on women, youth and local and marginalized communities acknowledging that the United Nations Framework Convention on Climate Change is the primary international, intergovernmental forum for negotiating the global response to climate change."

 This target has one indicator: Indicator 13.b.1 is the "Number of least developed countries and small island developing states with nationally determined contributions, long-term strategies, national adaptation plans, strategies as reported in adaptation communications and national communications".

 A previous version of this indicator was: "Indicator 13.b.1: Number of least developed countries and small island developing states that are receiving specialized support, and amount of support, including finance, technology and capacity building, for mechanisms for raising capacities for effective climate change-related planning and management, including focusing on women, youth and local and marginalized communities."
 This indicator's previous focus on women, youth and local and marginalized communities is not included anymore in the latest version of the indicator.

-In 2019, at least 120 of 153 developing countries had undertaken activities to formulate and implement national adaptation plans.
-This is an increase of 29 countries, compared with 2018.
-The plans will help countries achieve the global goal on adaptation under the Paris Agreement.
+Annual UN reports are monitoring how many countries are implementing national adaptation plans.